"Hey you! I like you! Want some fun? Oh sorry, were you busy minding your own business? Come on now, don’t be upset."

 Women say nothing exactly because of this shrugging of shoulders and being told to move on.
 I feel much better exposing it, educating people about how rife it is, and ensuring other women do not feel they have to suffer in silence.

-It is demeaning and belittling to receive such repulsive entitled messages.
-When people receive racist comments, or Islamophobic comments we don't tell them to "get on with their life", we talk about it publicly and address it in the strongest terms.
+It is demeaning and belittling to receive such repulsive, self-entitled messages.
+When people receive racist comments or Islamophobic comments, we don't tell them to "get on with their lives".
+We talk about it publicly and address it in the strongest terms.
 We should not expect women to just take it.